The Night Was So Young: Legacy

-Asked for his favorite songs he ever wrote, as well as the songs he felt were most underrated, Wilson included "The Night Was So Young" in both answers.
+Asked for his favorite songs he ever wrote, as well as the songs he felt were most underrated, in a 2009 interview, Brian Wilson included "The Night Was So Young" in both answers.
 In the 2016 memoir I Am Brian Wilson, the song is praised as "a beautiful ballad [...] with great harmonies".
 He rerecorded the song for the soundtrack to the 2021 documentary Brian Wilson: Long Promised Road.

-Al Jardine called it one of his favorite songs, commenting, "Oh God, isn't that a remarkable bridge?
+Al Jardine called it one of his favorite Beach Boys songs in a 2000 interview, commenting: "Oh God, isn't that a remarkable bridge?
 With that little tempo change, it's beautiful.
 It is Brian and Carl at their best."